morrownr/USB-WiFi/USB_Chipsets.md

-2022-03-06
+2022-03-07

-## USB chipset information for Linux
+## USB WiFi chipset information for Linux

 Note: This document is under construction and there are currently mistakes that need to be corrected so please ask in issues if you need clarification.
 If you would